 We will describe the main step to install R and RStudio on your local machine.

-Go to https://www.rstudio.com/products/rstudio/download/#download and download the installation file according to your operative system.
+Macosx: go to https://cran.r-project.org/bin/macosx/ and download the file according to the spec. of your machine.

 Now let’s get in touch with the basic R operators, we want to calculate the following expressions. \[\left[\frac{1}{2}\cdot\left(e^{5}-\frac{2}{3^{5}}\right)\right]-\sqrt{2\cos\left(\frac{\pi}{3}\right)\sin\left(\frac{2\cdot\pi}{3}\right)}\,,\\ {10\choose 4}\ln(2)\,.\]